luau-lang/luau/docs/_posts/2021-10-31-luau-recap-october-2021.md

 Support for `or` constraints allowed us to handle additional scenarios with `and` and `not` expressions to reduce false positives after specific type guards.

-And speaking of type guards, we now correctly handle sub-class releationships in those checks:
+And speaking of type guards, we now correctly handle sub-class relationships in those checks:
 ```lua
 --!strict
 local function f(x: Part | Folder | string)